eric-wesche/UnrealEngineNeuralNetwork/README.md

 Developed with Unreal Engine 5

 This uses the Neural Network Inference (NNI) plugin by Epic Games and Microsoft to run the yolov8n onnx model in Unreal Engine 5.
+It can easily be extended to use other models.

 I used code from here to read and process frames in Unreal Engine asynchronously: https://github.com/TimmHess/UnrealImageCapture